 Not only do you get all of the analytics for your business account but you can also apply for Rich Pins.

 Rich Pins help make images stand out more on Pinterest.

 Here is a screenshot of one of my pins.

 You can see how the Rich Pins help make the image stand out.

 There is more room for a longer description.

 The next thing you should do after setting up your Pinterest Business account is to apply for Rich Pins.
 It is easy to do and will only take you a few minutes.

-Visit How to Enable Rich Pins on Pinterest to learn how to apply for Rich Pins.
+Related Post: How to Enable Rich Pins on Pinterest

 One way to build up your Pinterest Business account faster is to study what others are doing.